evtaccount/telegram-ogn-tracker/README.md

 The container reads the token from the `.env` file.

-Commands inside Telegram (also accessible via the menu button).
-The keyboard is hidden automatically when you send `/start`:
+Commands inside Telegram (available via the menu button or the on-screen keyboard below the input field):
 - `/start` – display a welcome message.
 - `/add <id> [name]` – start tracking the given OGN id.
 The optional name may contain spaces and will appear before your username in location messages.
 - `/remove <id>` – stop tracking the id.